The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Legal Custody

-• Legal custody refers to the decision-making authority over a child's life, encompassing choices related to education, healthcare, religion, and other significant matters.
+• Legal custody refers to the decision-making authority over a child's life, encompassing choices related to education, healthcare, religion, and other significant matters that affect the child's well-being.

 • It can be awarded solely to one parent (sole legal custody) or jointly to both parents (joint legal custody), or a guardian if parents don't exist, or in other exceptional circumstances to someone appointed by the court.